gvwilson/sensibleadventures/iffy/iffy.md

 "You were shouting an' all such."

 Iffy let out a shaky breath and worked her tongue in her mouth.
-"Is this curry powder?" she asked.
+"Is this curry powder?" she asked in weak disgust.

 Aunt Naggie laughed shakily.
 "Yeah, but there's medicine in it.